joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6230057/2025/03/25/will-wade-nc-state-hired-until-saturday/

 **Who Is Jeffrey Goldberg?**\
-`Mr. Goldberg, who was included on a private text thread discussing war plans, was a longtime national security report who became editor of The Atlantic in 2016.`\
+`Mr. Goldberg, who was included on a private text thread discussing war plans, was a longtime national security reporter who became editor of The Atlantic in 2016.`\
 https://nytimes.com/2025/03/25/business/media/who-is-jeffrey-goldberg.html

 **In Aurora, Colo., a Split Over the Biggest Threat to the City: Migrants or Trump?**\